mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 to download the Visual Studio MSVC/SDK library to a directory `<download_directory>` where you want to put the downloaded files.

+To get the script to build the repackaged library, go to
-Go to <https://github.com/Matrix3600/msvc-libs/releases> and download the source code.
+<https://github.com/Matrix3600/msvc-libs/releases> and download the source
+code.

 Choose the `make_msvc-libs` script (`.cmd` or `.sh`) that matches your system (Windows or Linux).
 Place it in `<download_directory>`, along with the